markjnkim/es_mod/03-javascript/content/lesson-3-multi-functions.md

 }
 ```

-Finally, we'll use a `confirm` to ask the player if they want to play again:
+Finally, use a `confirm()` to ask the player if they want to play again:

 ```js
 // ask player if they'd like to play again